Advanced Data Recovery2026-03-06T10:18:28+00:00

 1. Hard Drives

-Our standard data recovery processes for mechanical faults usually involve changing the heads, however, in many cases we are seeing contamination to the platter surfaces.
-Previously, this would have meant we were unable to recover the data; however, research and development has enabled us to provide an Advanced Data Recovery service that removes and cleans the platters.
+Our standard data recovery processes for mechanical faults usually involve changing the heads.
+However, in many cases we are seeing contamination to the platter surfaces.
+Previously, this would have meant we were unable to recover the data.
+Now, research and development has enabled us to provide an Advanced Data Recovery service that removes and cleans the platters, allowing access to data that would otherwise be lost.

-If you wish to go ahead, we will need to conduct an in-depth examination of all the platters in your drive to ascertain whether platter cleaning and head replacement is likely to lead to success.
-At this point we will let you know how likely success is.
+If you wish to proceed, we will conduct an in-depth examination of all the platters in your drive to determine whether platter cleaning and head replacement is likely to lead to success.
+At this point, we will let you know how likely recovery is.

-If data recovery is deemed possible, then we will remove and clean the platters.
-The tiniest dust particles or even a fingerprint on a platter will prevent the drive from reading/writing data.
+If recovery is deemed possible, we will remove and clean the platters.
+The tiniest dust particles—or even a fingerprint—on a platter will prevent the drive from reading/writing data.
 If the platters are contaminated, the heads will also be contaminated.
-We use ultra- high magnification stereo microscope and acetone medical grade cleaning swabs to remove particles from hard drive heads.
+We use ultra-high magnification stereo microscopes and acetone medical-grade cleaning swabs to remove particles from hard drive heads.
 Or, we may have to conduct a head change.
-New heads can be expensive as we have to precisely match the new parts to the precise model/batch no. of your hard drive.
-We may have to purchase new heads from China or the USA, the rarer the drive, the more expensive the heads.
+New heads can be expensive, as we have to precisely match the parts to the specific model and batch number of your hard drive.
+We may have to purchase new heads from China or the USA—the rarer the drive, the more expensive the parts.

 “A typical HDD design consists of a spindle that holds flat circular disks, called platters, which hold the recorded data on both sides.
 The platters are made from a non-magnetic material, usually aluminium alloy, glass or ceramic and are mirror smooth.
 They are coated with a shallow layer of magnetic material typically 10–20 nanometre in depth, with an outer layer of carbon for protection.
 Information is written to and read from the platter as it rotates past the read/write heads at speeds varying from 4,200 to 15,000 rpm.
 The heads are positioned to float on a current of air produced by the fast rotation of the disks.
 The heads sit as close as 3 nanometres from the magnetic surface.
 The read/write heads detect and modify the magnetization of the material passing immediately under it.
 The arm that holds the heads can move from the centre to the edge and back up to 50 times per second.”